smitpi/CTXCloudApi/docs/Get-CTXAPI_ConnectionReport.md

 # Get-CTXAPI_ConfigLog

 ## SYNOPSIS
-reports on changes in the environment
+Reports on changes in the environment

 ## SYNTAX